Degree Requirements/Program Structure

 Graduate Program (M.S.
 Degree)

-*These are examples of couses needed to fulfill the requirements for the M.S. in Criminal Justice.
 As degree requirements are subject to change, please consult with your graduate coordinator and the UNC Charlotte Graduate Catalog for the most current requirements.

 Coursework